jcondor98/statistics/docs/thesis.md

 #### Autoregressive models

-An AR model represents a stochastic differential equation inwhich the output variable is linearly dependant (in time) on the previous deterministic and random input.
+An AR model represents a stochastic differential equation in which the output variable is linearly dependant (in time) on the previous deterministic and random input.